-With approximately 3.4 million residents, Puerto Rico is the most highly populated of all United States territories.
+With just over 3 million residents, Puerto Rico is the most highly populated of all United States territories.
 People who are born in Puerto Rico are U.S. citizens.

 The power of Congress over territories is exclusive and complete, as described under Article IV of the Constitution:

 The Congress shall have the power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States.

 A piece of land belonging to the United States can be only a territory or a state under U.S. law.

 Why Is This Confusing?

 Puerto Rico has been called many things over the years.